evidence-dev/evidence/sites/docs/docs/deployment/index.md

 title: Deployment Overview
 ---

 In production, Evidence is a [static site generator](https://www.netlify.com/blog/2020/04/14/what-is-a-static-site-generator-and-3-ways-to-find-the-best-one/).
-This means it doesn't run queries when someone visits your site, but pre-builds all possible pages beforehand.
+This means it doesn't run queries when someone visits your site, but pre-builds all possible pages as HTML beforehand.

 You can host your Evidence project using Evidence Cloud, cloud services like Netlify or Vercel, or your own infrastructure.